UBC-CIC/call-center-real-time-assistant/README.md

-# E-Comm 911 Virtual Assistant - Real-Time Assistant
+# Call Center Virtual Assistant - Real-Time Assistant

 ## Project Summary

-The E-Comm 911 Virtual Assistant tool serves to assist non-emergency call takers in identifying the nature and scenario of incoming calls and moving ahead with the correct standard procedures, leading to increase in overall efficiency and accuracy in call-taking.
+The Call Center Virtual Assistant tool serves to assist non-emergency call takers in identifying the nature and scenario of incoming calls and moving ahead with the correct standard procedures, leading to increase in overall efficiency and accuracy in call-taking.
 Procedure recommendations are based on keyphrase similarity in ElasticSearch between the currently transcribed call and transcripts of audio call files provided by the user.